amandademetrio/UdacityArcadeGame/README.md

 ## How to Play

+* Open the *index.html* file on your browser and you will see a gameboard with three layers: one with grass, one with stones and one with water.

+* At the bottom of the board, you will see a little girl with a cat hat --that will be your player during this game.

-Open the page on your browser and move the little girl around with you keyboard keys for up, down, left and right.
-Your character starts on the grass (green part of the screen).
+* Your goal is to move the little girl all the way up to the water without colliding with the bugs moving above you.
+You can move her around with you keyboard keys for up, down, left and right.

-Your goal is to move the little girl all the way up to the water without colliding with the bugs moving above you.
-The bugs move in random speeds and the speed change for each loop they do around the board.
+* The bugs on the stone area move in random speeds and the speed change for each loop they do around the board.
+You should move quickly to avoid collision with them.
+Everytime the little girl collides with an enemy, the game starts over.

-Everytime, the little girl collides with an enemy, the game starts over.
-If you safely reach the water, you'll get a pop up message congratulating you and asking if you would like to play again.
+* You win the game if you safely reach the water (without colliding with bugs).
+In that scenario, you'll get a pop up message congratulating you and asking if you would like to play again.

 ## Context